-Being intentional about how you will spend your day is also a great way to be more productive.
-Planning my schedule, even breaking it down into tasks that I’ll complete hour by hour, is what’s working for me.
+Being intentional about how you will spend your day will also help you to be more productive.

-There are no two ways about it.
-Having a planned task list ensures that I’m really productive during my working day, and ticking the tasks off as I complete them makes me feel accomplished.
+For me, having a planned task list like this ensures that I’m really productive during my working day, and ticking the tasks off as I complete them makes me feel accomplished.
 While I don’t always achieve everything I set out to do, at least I try.
 And when I do complete something, it’s a great feeling.

 A commitment to consistent action

-If you’re the only person in your business, then no-one else is going to get the work done for you.
 Procrastination, F.O.M.O. (the fear of missing out) and shiny-object syndrome are all destroyers of productivity.
-To be effective in your working day, you’ll need to be focused and committed to the work you need to do.
+To be more effective in each working day, you’ll need to be disciplined, focused and committed to doing the work you need to do.

 Eight positive habits to boost your productivity

 With all this in mind, here are some positive habits that I’m incorporating into my work and personal life this year.
-Perhaps some of these may resonate with you and would be beneficial for you to adopt too?
+Perhaps some of these may resonate with you too?

 Habit 1 – Plan for the day

-Just that act of planning and writing my intentions down in advance means that I have a game-plan for the day ahead and there’s no need to lose vital minutes every morning as I sit down to my desk to consider what needs to be done.
-I have my to-do list and I can begin straight away.
+Just that act of planning and writing my intentions down in advance means that I have a game-plan for the day ahead.
+Then, every morning when I sit down at my desk to start work, I have my to-do list ready and I can begin straight away.
 I highly recommend this approach as it saves you losing that precious first hour, which is often when we are at our most creative and productive.

 Habit 2 – Themed days and batching

-Taking this one step further, having days allocated for specific tasks and batch-creating content, such as blogs, is a great way to get more down in less time.
+Having days allocated for specific tasks and batch-creating content on set days is a great way to get more down in less time too.

 When I’m planning out my week, I allocate specific days to client work and have set days in the calendar for each client that I work with.
 I also allocate a set day to be the C.E.O. of my own business – to focus on my marketing, content and planning.